brettz9/filebrowser-enhanced/README.md

     1. Add right-click features, working with WebAppFind where possible for greater type-aware possibilities (e.g., when creating a file, one could create a bare file of the desired type)
-        1. Allow opening of file (rather than FF's download), alias?, or directory
+        1. Change opening of file (rather than FF's download), alias, or directory to work with WebAppFind
         1. Allow creation of file, directory or alias (to file or directory) or zip
         1. Allow renaming (or moving) of a file, directory or alias